Sunday, 30 June 2013

-Buried somewhere in a film primarily concerned with an amnesiac Princess, who believes she's a psychic space alien, is an alarmist Cold War parable about the rise of Red China.
-Japan casts itself as the gentle, diplomatic Mothra, still stuck in her larvae form after the events in the previous film.
-Mothra is beseeched by the Infant Island pixies to broker peace between Godzilla and another Toho house monster named Rodan, who are currently thrashing around the Japanese countryside playing the most violent game of heads and volleys in history.
+Buried somewhere in a film primarily concerned with an amnesic Princess, who believes she's a psychic space alien, is an alarmist Cold War parable about the rise of Red China.
+The gentle, diplomatic Mothra stands in for Japan, the formerly all-powerful insect stuck in her larvae form after the events in the previous film.
+Mothra is beseeched by the Infant Island pixies to broker peace between Godzilla and another Toho house monster, a supersonic prehistoric bird named Rodan.
+The pair are currently thrashing around the Japanese countryside playing the most violent game of heads and volleys in history.
 The battling superpowers are told they must put aside their differences if they are to stand a chance against the majestic golden giant, King Ghidorah.

 Ghidorah, the Three-Headed Monster represents another distinct shift in Godzilla's screen identity.
 Over the course of the series he's evolved from destruction made flesh to a cornered animal.
 In this film he becomes a hero, rushing to Mothra's aid when it becomes clear the little caterpillar doesn't stand a chance against the latest threat to Earth.
-To ease this rebranding, Godzilla has spent most of the film far away from civilisation, capering and cracking rocks over Rodan's head.
-In contrast, Ghidorah's arrival is marked by intense, prefecture levelling violence.
-The dragon spits his yellow lightning at everything in sight, revelling in the carnage and shrieking in a high, electronic voice.
+To ease this rebranding, Godzilla has spent most of the film far away from civilisation, capering and cracking rocks over a chummy opponent's head.
+The radioactive reptile is still destructive but it's a safer kind of demolition.
+By way of contrast, the arrival of space hydra Ghidorah is marked by intense, prefecture leveling violence.
+The dragon spits his yellow lightning at everything in sight, reveling in the carnage and shrieking in a high, electronic voice.
 When Ghidorah, the Three-Headed Monster was released in 1964, The People's Republic of China had recently become the fifth nuclear power.
-Given Japan's appalling mistreatment of that country a few decades earlier, it's easy to see why they might fear an imminent nuclear apocalypse.
+Given Japan's appalling mistreatment of that country only a few decades earlier, it's easy to see why they might fear an imminent nuclear apocalypse.

 Monday, 24 June 2013

-Easily the best Godzilla film since the original, Mothra vs Godzilla is the first in the series to weave in a human story that isn't just horrified reaction shots or aimless dithering.
-After a typhoon a gigantic egg is washed ashore and seized by greedy theme park industrialists.
-Tiny delegates from the mysterious Infant Island arrive to warn the Japanese people that the egg belongs to their God, a semi-immortal being named Mothra.
+Easily the best Godzilla film since the original, Mothra vs Godzilla manages to weave in a human story that isn't just horrified reaction shots or aimless dithering.
+Following a typhoon, a gigantic egg is washed ashore and seized by greedy theme park industrialists.
+Tiny delegates from the mysterious Infant Island arrive to warn everybody that the egg belongs to their deity, a semi-immortal being named Mothra.
 Obviously, the ruthless capitalists piss themselves laughing and attempt to imprison the pixies.

-Their cause is taken up by a gang of right-on journalists who journey to the god monster to plead for help with the rampaging Godzilla, who has since arrived to chow down on the massive egg.
+Their cause is taken up by a gang of right-on journalists who journey to the God monster to plead for help with the rampaging Godzilla, who has since arrived with the intention of chowing down on the massive egg.
 Mothra herself is completely wonderful, a pop art insect with diamond eyes and canvas wings decorated with autumnal camouflage.
-Her furriness and lack of overt weaponry lends her battles with Godzilla a sense of despondency.
+Her furriness and lack of overt weaponry lend her battles with Godzilla a sense of despondency.
 She has to fight like hell just to match an exceptionally angry creature who has spent most of the film bumbling around stubbing his toe on historical landmarks.

 Seven years after he was buried under ice, Godzilla returns to stomp all over the Japanese economic miracle.
-After a couple of reels of scene-setting that includes an unexpectedly clumsy American nuclear submarine, and blacked up Japanese people putting Kong in a narco-funk with magical berry juice, King Kong vs Godzilla finally has the duo meet up in a valley strewn with train detritus.
-Godzilla has already spent the last couple of minutes trashing anything he can put his feet on, but the sight of King Kong gives him pause.
+After a couple of reels of scene-setting that includes awful, shoe polish make-up, Kong getting stoned on magical berry juice and an unexpectedly clumsy American nuclear submarine, King Kong vs Godzilla finally has the titular duo meet up in a valley strewn with train debris.
+Godzilla has already spent several minutes trashing anything he can put his feet on, but the sight of King Kong gives him pause.
 The Big G is spellbound.
 He recognises an equal, perhaps even a mate.
-When a helicopter strays too close to the monsters, Godzilla blasts it with his radioactive breath, instantly incinerating it.
+When a helicopter strays too close to the monsters Godzilla blasts it with his radioactive breath, instantly incinerating it.
 Kong misinterprets this apparently romantic overture as an act of aggression.
 How does he respond?
 He starts hurling fucking boulders at the heartbroken reptile.